Axelph237/Vega-Sector/- pages/Rules/Combat.md

 If a player would like to save an action for later in initiative, they must "Pass" after completing as many of their actions as they wished to.

 #### Flex Actions
 In addition to a player's committed actions, a player may also take flex actions.
-A flex action still has
+A flex action still has a stamina cost, but is considered active for all players and does not need to be committed to be used.

 ## End of Combat